hoangduytran/blender-manual/manual/editors/graph_editor/fcurves/editing.rst

    Ensure selected keyframes' handles have equal length.

    Side
-      Side of the keyframes' Bézier handles to affect
+      Which handles to affect (left, right, or both).

-      :Left: Equalize selected keyframes' left handles.
-      :Right: Equalize selected keyframes' right handles.
-      :Both: Equalize both of a keyframe's handles.
    Handle Length
       Length to make selected keyframes' Bézier handles.
    Flatten
-      Make the values of the selected keyframes' handles the same as their respective keyframes.
+      Make the values of the handles the same as their respective keyframes.

 Cursor to Selected :kbd:`Ctrl-G`
-   Places the cursor at the midpoint between selected keyframes.
+   Changes the time and value of the 2D Cursor to the average time and value of the selected keyframes.

 .. _bpy.ops.graph.snap_cursor_value:

 Cursor Value to Selection
-   Places the cursor value on the average value of selected keyframes.
+   Changes the value of the 2D Cursor to the average value of the selected keyframes.

 .. _bpy.ops.graph.mirror: